 Dubrovnic It is one of the most prominent European tourist destinations in the Mediterranean.
 The prosperity of this beautiful European city is based on maritime trade boating and sailing.
 Historically it became notable for its wealth and skilled diplomacy, throughout the region.

-It’s difficult not to underestimate the beauty of this place when recommending it for Yacht Charter.
+It’s difficult not to underestimate the beauty of Dubrovnik when recommending it for Mediterranean Yacht Charter.
 The City itself, with its historical buildings, is breathtaking.
 As a European Yacht Charter destination, it is tough to beat.

-Fights into the airport from most European countries operate all summer long.
-Travel by train is not possible, although an excellent bus service provides reliable transport in Croatia, connecting most regions.
+Flights into the Dubrovnic airport from most European countries operate all summer long.
+Travel by train is impossible, although an excellent bus service provides reliable transport in Croatia, connecting most Mediterranean regions.

 After the break-up of Yugoslavia, Dubrovnik was occupied and besieged by Serbian and Montenegrin soldiers.
 The siege of Dubrovnik lasted for seven months.
 An artillery attack during December 1991 resulted in the death of 19 people and left 60 people wounded.
-The total number of fatal casualties in the conflict, according to Croatian Red Cross, would total 114 civilians.
+According to The Croatian Red Cross, the total number of fatal casualties in the conflict would total 114 civilians.
 Among them was the poet, Milan Milišić.

-European and Foreign news organisations were criticised for placing more attention on the damage suffered by the old town than on the human casualties.
+Foreign news organisations were criticised for placing more attention on the old town’s damage than human casualties.
 The artillery attacks on Dubrovnik damaged 56% of its buildings to some degree.
-The Croatian Army finally lifted the siege in May 1992, and the end of that year liberated Dubrovnik’s and the surrounding area.
+The Croatian Army finally lifted the siege in May 1992, and at the end of that year, it liberated Dubrovnik’s and the surrounding area.
 However, danger continued for the city.
 Terrorist attacks by the JNA continued for another three years.